maxrdz/astron.libwasm/README.md

 [CMakeLists.txt](./CMakeLists.txt) file and how it links with Panda.

 Once you have the static libraries built, copy the `.a` (or `.lib`) files over to the `example/` directory of this repository.
-Use the `-DUSE_PANDA` flag when compiling the examples.
+Use the `-DUSE_PANDA=1` flag when compiling the examples.
 Read the CMakeLists.txt file for specific instructions on where to move the generated Panda headers.

 For instructions on building Panda3D for WebGL with Emscripten, see [the building instructions](https://rdb.name/panda3d-webgl.md.html) written by rdb.

-**NOTE:** As of June 2023, I do have Panda linked with the example program correctly, but there is an issue with no output on the canvas.
-I haven't been able to resolve this issue.
+Feel free to also check out my [detailed build guide at the Panda3D discourse](https://discourse.panda3d.org/t/guide-to-using-c-panda3d-for-webgl-using-emscripten/29400).

 # Troubleshooting